-Amrita Dhar was educayed at the universities of Jadavpur (India), Cambridge (UK), and Michigan (US).
-She is an assistant professor of English at the Ohio State University, where she teaches courses in early modern English literature and disability studies.
+Amrita Dhar was educated at the universities of Jadavpur (India), Cambridge (UK) and Michigan (US).
+She is an assistant professor of English at The Ohio State University, where she teaches courses in early modern English literature and disability studies.
 Her book project examines the workings of blindness toward the making of poetic language.
 She is also an active traveller of mountains and writes about mountaineering literatures and cultures.

 - Dhar, Amrita.
 “Travel and Mountains.”
-The Cambridge History of Travel Writing.
-Ed.
-Nandini Das and Tim Youngs.
-Cambridge: Cambridge University Press, 2019.
-345-60.
-Print.
+The Cambridge History of Travel Writing, edited by Nandini Das and Tim Youngs.
+Cambridge University Press, 2019, pp. 345-60.

 - Dhar, Amrita.
 “Seeing Feelingly: Sight and Service in King Lear.”
-Disability, Health, and Happiness in the Shakespearean Body.
-Ed.
-Sujata Iyengar.
-New York: Routledge, 2015.
-76-92.
-Print.
+Disability, Health and Happiness in the Shakespearean Body, edited by Sujata Iyengar.
+Routledge, 2015, pp. 76-92.

 - Dhar, Amrita.
 “Food and Literature of the Himalayan Heights.”
-The Writer’s Feast: Food and the Cultures of Representation.
-Ed.
-Supriya Chaudhuri and Rimi B. Chatterjee.
-New Delhi: Orient BlackSwan, 2011.
-206-22.
-Print.
+The Writer’s Feast: Food and the Cultures of Representation, edited by Supriya Chaudhuri and Rimi B. Chatterjee.
+Orient BlackSwan, 2011, pp. 206-22.

 Amrita Dhar's CV